Mar 172025

 James, Anne, Timothy and Ellen were baptised in the Drangan parish while the later children were baptised in the Fethard parish records.
 In the 1830s the parish records described them as being from Cappadrummin and is where Michael Heade was recorded in the Tithe records as farming 2 acres in 1828.

-Edmond and Margaret English.
-They had:
+Edmond and Margaret English

 • Mary Head b 1814